groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 ### org.eclipse.jdt.core

 This project is a patched version of the Eclipse JDT plug-in that hooks core low-level support for the Groovy language into JDT, since JDT does not provide extension support for this kind of integration.
-See the LanguageSupportFactory class references (and other classes from 'groovy' folder under this project) in the project to locate integration points.
+See the LanguageSupportFactory class references (and other classes from `groovy` folder under this project) in the project to locate integration points.
 Issues noticed in Java tooling may sometimes be caused by Groovy-Eclipse because of this project.

 ### org.eclipse.jdt.groovy.core